5 phases of Social Case Work Process

 Direct method - The direct method of intervention refers to the various strategies employed by the worker to encourage a particular type of behavior on the part of the client.
 Direct intervention, according to Pearlman, is the providing of a structured but flexible framework within which the client can work through his or her problem, their relationship to it, and alternative solutions.
 Here, the caseworker exerts direct influence over the client.
 Direct intervention strategies are utilized when a client needs direction as a result of his or her ignorance, anxiety, or deficits in their ego strengths.
 The extent to which the caseworker can exert influence may be contingent upon his or her relationship with the client.

-• While an interview is employed in this method, the primary focus is on the subject's changing circumstances.
-When social resources and institutionalized social circumstances are used as the primary means of resolving an issue, this is referred to as social intervention.
-Such programs include home services, camps, group experience activities, training and jobs for self-sufficiency, and other adjustment activities.
-The objective of such activities is always to alleviate the client's tension.
+In this method, an interview is used, but the main focus is on changing the client's circumstances.
+When social resources and social situations are used as the main way to solve a problem, this is called social intervention.
+Such programs include home services, camps, group activities, training and jobs for self-sufficiency, and other adjustment activities.
+The goal of these activities is always to reduce the client's tension.

-• The social caseworker organizes activities that aid in the development and adjustment of the client's personality in society.
-While actual services are made available, the emphasis is always on changing circumstances.
-Additionally, efforts are made to influence and adjust the attitudes of parents, instructors, spouses, employers, friends, and relatives to meet the client's needs.
-In general, caseworkers engage in environmental modification (manipulation) only when environmental pressures on the client are uncontrollable by the client but can be controlled by the caseworker.
+The social caseworker organizes activities that help the client develop and adjust in society.
+While actual services are provided, the emphasis is always on changing circumstances.
+Efforts are also made to influence and adjust the attitudes of parents, teachers, spouses, employers, friends, and relatives to meet the client's needs.
+Generally, caseworkers modify (manipulate) the environment only when the environmental pressures on the client are out of the client's control, but can be controlled by the caseworker.

 Administration of practical service